Suite 1300

 Face-to-Face Documentation Tracking

 Physician and NPP encounter verification, documentation adequacy review against Medicare requirements, and recertification management.
-Face-to-face compliance is tracked as a pre-billing checkpoint — identifying deficient certifications before they become denial reasons.
+Face-to-face compliance is tracked as a pre-billing checkpoint, identifying deficient certifications before they become denial reasons.

-LUPA Analysis & Episode Visit Monitoring
+LUPA & Visit Monitoring

-Home Health Denial Management & Appeals
+Home Health Denials & Appeals

 Home health RCM modules

-Home health is a revenue engine — or a revenue drain
+Home health is a revenue engine, or

 OASIS Documentation & Scoring Validation

-Pre-billing review of OASIS assessments at every data collection point — start of care, resumption, recertification, and discharge.
+Pre-billing review of OASIS assessments at every data collection point, start of care, resumption, recertification, and discharge.
 We validate functional domain scoring, primary diagnosis alignment, and comorbidity capture against PDGM grouping requirements before any claim is submitted.

 PDGM Payment Group Analysis

 Episode-by-episode PDGM group assignment review comparing coded data against OASIS inputs.
-We identify clinical grouping mismatches, comorbidity adjustment gaps, and admission source coding errors — recovering reimbursement that would otherwise be lost without a denial to signal the problem.
+We identify clinical grouping mismatches, comorbidity adjustment gaps, and admission source coding errors, recovering reimbursement that would otherwise be lost without a denial to signal the problem.

 NOA & RAP Timeline Management